project-robius/robius.rs/content/blog/2024-12-28-robius-retrospective-2024.md

   <img align="middle" alt="Robrix narrow mobile UI view on Android of a single room" src="robrix_android_view_single_room.png" width="24.5%" />
 </p>

-Beyond a sleek UI, Robrix also leverages multiple Robius crates for deep integration with the native platform.
+Beyond a sleek UI, Robrix also leverages multiple Robius crates for deep integration with the native platform:
 * `robius-open` to open URLs, images, and downloaded files
 * `robius-location` to obtain and share the user's current location in a Matrix room
 * `robius-url-handler` to register Robrix as a default handler for the `matrix:` URL scheme (and others)
 * `robius-directories` to ensure that we store app data and cached content in the platform-canonical directories
 * `robius-keychain` to store a user's login session tokens (this is a WIP)
+* `robius-packaging-commands` to help easily build app bundles for desktop platforms using cargo-packager
 * In the future, we'll allow users to mark individual rooms as "secret", such that they are hidden behind an authentication prompt provided by `robius-authentication`
-* `robius-packaging-commands` to help easily build app bundles for desktop platforms using cargo-packager

 In addition to a sleek UI and robust platform integration, Robrix is highly performant and efficient thanks to its underlying pure-Rust stack and Makepad's emphasis on lightweight, performant code.